ibm-cloud-docs/Cloudant/guides/conflicts.md

 ## How to resolve conflicts
 {: #how-to-resolve-conflicts}

-Once you've found a conflict, you can resolve it by following 4 steps:
+Once you find a conflict, you can resolve it by following four steps:

 1. [Get](#get-conflicting-revisions) the conflicting revisions.
 2. [Merge](#merge-the-changes) them in your application or ask the user what they want to do.